On this page you'll find youth-focused resources to help connect to creative arts.

 847 North Howard St Baltimore MD 21201

-Offers free youth and family programming (including soccer, tennis, Zumba, and fitness groups), free events (including Día del Niño, Muevetón, concerts, and more) and volunteer opportunities in Patterson Park.
-The Friends serve to protect and advocate for Patterson Park as a green space promoting health and wellness where everyone is welcome.
+Friends of Patterson Park offers free youth and family activities including soccer, tennis, Zumba, fitness groups, and seasonal events like Día del Niño, Muevetón, and outdoor concerts.
+They also provide volunteer opportunities and advocate for Patterson Park as a safe, inclusive green space that promotes health, wellness, and community connection for all.

 27 South Patterson Park Ave.
 Baltimore MD 21231